TingheZhang/m6A-BERT/README.md

     Ensure that under your `RAW_DATA_PATH`, positive sequences are in `pos.fa`, and negative sequences are in `neg.fa`.

-The processed data used in the paper is available in the `data/` directory.
+Our input data used in the paper is available in the `data/` directory.

 ## 3. Fine-tune the model
 m6A-BERT can be easily fine-tuned for downstream analysis.
 The code can be simply run in Linux bash :